 Freezing temperatures prompt weather warnings across Ireland

-Weather warnings will be in place for the island of Ireland amid plummeting temperatures of -4C in parts.
+Weather warnings will be in place for the island of Ireland amid plummeting temperatures of minus 4C in parts.

 The Republic of Ireland’s national weather agency has said it will be very cold overnight on Sunday and into early Monday morning with the danger of icy patches and some freezing fog.